This post may contain affiliate links.

-Daytrip to Grasse, France
+Day trip to Grasse, France

 I was sitting on the train in Nice Ville Station waiting for it to depart for Grasse when a policeman came tearing down the aisle.
 “Bark bark bark tickets bark,” he said in French.

-I’d been doing day trips from Nice for two weeks now, taking the TER, the French Regional Railway, so far I’d spent one day in Monaco, one day in Antibes, went to the Cannes Film Festival and spent one day in Menton.
-That’s one reason the South of France is so popular, there are so many things to do.
+I’d been doing day trips from Nice for two weeks now, taking the TER, the French Regional Railway, so far I’d spent one day in Monaco, a day in Antibes, attended the Cannes Film Festival and found lots of fun things to do in Menton.

-“I’ve been living in Nice for four years,” she said.
-It turns out she worked for a language institute in Nice and that the two girls she was travelling with were from Tsing Tao.
-Since I’ve been to Tsing Tao an immediate and lasting friendship was established – at least it lasted for the duration of our 40-minute train journey to Grasse from Nice, which – in travel years – is equal to being friends all through college.
+It turned out she worked for a language institute in Nice and that the two girls she was travelling with were from Tsing Tao.
+Since I’ve been to Tsing Tao, an immediate and lasting friendship was established – at least for the duration of our 40-minute train journey to Grasse from Nice, which – in travel years – is equal to being friends all through college.

-It also meant that when we arrived at the Grasse Train Station I didn’t have to figure out how to get to the town centre on my own.
+Tagging along with the Chinese women meant that when we arrived at the Grasse Train Station I didn’t have to figure out how to get to the town centre on my own.

-Tip for taking the train to Grasse: When arriving in Grasse by train, you need to catch a bus across the street from the Grasse Train Station to the Old Town, otherwise it’s a long steep climb.
+Tip for taking the train to Grasse: When arriving by train, you need to catch a bus across the street from the Grasse Train Station to the Old Town, otherwise it’s a long steep climb.

-And for more tips on how to spend one day in Grasse, read on.
+For more tips on how to spend one day in Grasse, read on.

 Grasse’s top sights are undoubtedly its perfume factories.
 Think jasmine, roses, lavender and mimosa.
 Ah, now breathe deep and get to visit perfume factories.
 If you’re spending only one day in Grasse, and have time to visit just one factory, the Fragonard Perfume Factory is one of the most popular.